Barbara Grantmyre

-Barbara Grantmyre was a Canadian writer.
-Born Barbara Lucas, she is known for several works of nonfiction including Lunar Rogue (1963) about the criminal Henry More Smith and The River that Missed the Boat (1975) about the Shubenacadie Canal.
+Barbara Lucas Grantmyre (born 1903) was an English-Canadian writer.

+Born in Bolton, Lancashire, she emigrated in 1911 with her family, settling in Nova Scotia.
+She is known for several works of nonfiction including Lunar Rogue (1963) about the criminal Henry More Smith and The River that Missed the Boat (1975) about the Shubenacadie Canal.
 She also wrote short stories including a collection published as A Rose for Minnie Mullet in 1964.
 She was a contemporary of Thomas Raddall.